Layer 7 attributes (App Ids) identify which application a particular packet or flow is generated by, independent of the port that is being used.

 Layer 7 App Ids are used in context profiles in distributed firewall and gateway firewall rules, and are supported on ESXi and KVM hosts.

-Gateway firewall rules do not support the use of FQDN attributes or other sub attributes.
+Gateway firewall rules do not support the use of FQDN attributes or other sub attributes in context profiles.

 - Sub attributes are not supported on KVM.